Urban Forest Plan

 San Francisco has one of the smallest tree canopies of any major U.S. city.

-San Francisco prides itself on being “green,” but the City’s tree canopy (13.7%), measured by the amount of land covered by trees when viewed from above, is one of the smallest of any large U.S. city – less than Los Angeles (21%), Chicago (17%) and New York City (24%) – and unfortunately, it’s on the decline.
-New plantings are not keeping pace with tree removals and mortality, while tens of thousands of potential planting spaces remain empty.
+San Francisco was naturally a non-forested environment with fewer trees than east coast or other forested environments.
+Today, the City’s urban tree canopy (13.7%), measured by the amount of land covered by trees when viewed from above, is one of the smallest of any large U.S. city – less than Los Angeles (21%), Chicago (17%) and New York City (24%) – and unfortunately, it’s on the decline.
+New plantings are not keeping pace with tree removals and mortality, while tens of thousands of potential street tree planting spaces remain empty.
 A concentrated effort to add new street trees will help stem the decline of the urban forest while bringing highly visible greening benefits to our neighborhoods.

 - Inadequate Maintenance Funding and Fragmented Maintenance Structure